HinodeXRT/xrtpy/docs/dem_overview.rst

 Extended example with options
 -----------------------------
-Below is an extended example showing more constructor options explicitly.
+Below is an extended example showing additional constructor options.
-These values match current defaults but are written out here for clarity.
+The values shown match the current defaults and are written out for clarity.

 .. code-block:: python